Eligibility and Applications

 - For all applicants, the expectation is a cumulative undergraduate GPA of at least 3.0.
 Those applying with a GPA below the 3.0 minimum should address why this is the case in their personal statement and should provide an otherwise especially strong application including all recommended materials and strong letters of recommendation.

 - A personal statement is required.
-While there is no specific word limit, it should be a minimum of one (1) and a maximum of about three (3) pages.
+While there is no specific word limit, it should be about one (1) page and a maximum of three (3) pages.
 It is otherwise open ended.

 - Three (3) letters of recommendation are required.
 They can come from a mixture of undergraduate faculty and professional references.
 For those who have been out of school for an extended period of time, three professional reference letters are acceptable.
 Likewise, for college seniors and recent graduates, three faculty recommendations are acceptable.